zapmal/board-hub/api/README.md

 ### About changes to migrations (deletes, updates, etc)

-- Create a new migration for it → `npx sequelize migration:generate <migration name>`, don't overwrite existing ones, [this article](https://dev.to/anayooleru/modifying-an-existing-sequelize-migration-1mnn) can help if stuck.
+- Create a new migration for it → `npx sequelize migration:generate <migration name>`.
+Don't overwrite existing ones, [this article](https://dev.to/anayooleru/modifying-an-existing-sequelize-migration-1mnn) can help if needed.